Minibus driver training

 - the morning is spent in the classroom understanding the legal and practical requirements of driving a minibus, and what is expected of a driver

-- lunch is not provided, trained assessors take groups of no more than 4 drivers out to the minibuses.
+- trained assessors take groups of no more than 4 drivers out to the minibuses.
 Checks are carried out before the drivers take turns to drive the vehicles

 - drivers get help and encouragement to reach a safe standard of driving, and are assessed at the same time.
 Any driver who has difficulty reaching this standard is offered extra training at a later date